mariomuja/interface-configurator/README.md

 <div align="center">

+*This project demonstrates a revolutionary **configuration-based integration approach** where interfaces are defined by configuration, not implementation.
+The same code works for all interfaces—you simply configure what you want to connect, and it just works.
+The MessageBox pattern ensures guaranteed delivery, and universal adapters enable true plug-and-play integration.*

-*This project demonstrates modern cloud-native integration patterns and Infrastructure as Code practices for data integration workflows.*
+*Modern cloud-native integration patterns • Infrastructure as Code • Configuration over Implementation*

 Made with ❤️ using Azure, Terraform, Angular, and Vercel